 - And finally, to wash it all down pay a visit to a local microbrewery to taste some local craft beer at Basquery

 By this time I can only imagine you are waddling.
 Visiting all of these places will also mean you have wondered through the entire Old Town as well as headed into the city centre and up the Gran Via (main street).
 That is pretty much Bilbao done.
 The only thing left to do now is visit Centro Azkuna, which stands for freedom centre.
-I haven’t been there as it is relatively new, however it is incredibly highly rated and apparently the place to go to learn about Basque culture.
+I’ve only walked through the lobby with it’s interesting columns.
+Even if that is all you do, it is worth taking a detour to see it.
+There is a reason it is incredibly highly rated, and apparently it is the place to go to learn about Basque culture.